The Azure Kubernetes Service (AKS) is a fully managed Kubernetes service for deploying, managing, and scaling containerized applications on Azure.

 In here, you will find three files used to provision the AKS cluster.

-defines thenumber of VMs and the VM type the cluster uses.resource "azurerm_kubernetes_cluster" "default" { name = "${random_pet.prefix.id}-aks" location = azurerm_resource_group.default.location resource_group_name = azurerm_resource_group.default.name dns_prefix = "${random_pet.prefix.id}-k8s" kubernetes_version = "1.26.3" default_node_pool { name = "default" node_count = 2 vm_size = "Standard_D2_v2" os_disk_size_gb = 30 } service_principal { client_id = var.appId client_secret = var.password } role_based_access_control_enabled = true tags = { environment = "Demo" }}
+resource "azurerm_kubernetes_cluster" "default" { name = "${random_pet.prefix.id}-aks" location = azurerm_resource_group.default.location resource_group_name = azurerm_resource_group.default.name dns_prefix = "${random_pet.prefix.id}-k8s" kubernetes_version = "1.26.3" default_node_pool { name = "default" node_count = 2 vm_size = "Standard_D2_v2" os_disk_size_gb = 30 } service_principal { client_id = var.appId client_secret = var.password } role_based_access_control_enabled = true tags = { environment = "Demo" }}

-so Terraform can use reference its configurationterraform.tfvars
+2. variables.tf declares the appID and password so Terraform can use reference its configuration

-sets the Terraform version to at least 0.14 and defines the required_provider block
+5. versions.tf sets the Terraform version to at least 0.14 and defines the required_provider block

 Create an Active Directory service principal account